Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/parsers.md

     );
   }

-  public loadComponent(hookId: number, hookValue: HookValue, context: any, childNodes: Element[]): HookComponentData {
+  public loadComponent(hookId: number, hookValue: HookValue, context: any, childNodes: Element[], options: ParseOptions): HookComponentData {
     return { component: DynamicLinkComponent };
   }

-  public getBindings(hookId: number, hookValue: HookValue, context: any): HookBindings {
+  public getBindings(hookId: number, hookValue: HookValue, context: any, options: ParseOptions): HookBindings {
     const url = new URL(hookValue.elementSnapshot.getAttribute('href')!, this.base);

     // Extract what we need from the URL object and pass it along to DynamicLinkComponent